- How is melanoma skin cancer treated?

 Stage I melanoma is treated by wide excision (surgery to remove the melanoma as well as a margin of normal skin around it).
-The amount of normal skin removed depends on the thickness of the melanoma, but no more than 2 cm (4/5 inch) of normal skin needs to be removed from all sides of the melanoma.
+The amount of normal skin removed depends on the thickness and location of the melanoma, but no more than 2 cm (4/5 inch) of normal skin needs to be removed from all sides of the melanoma.
 Wider margins make healing more difficult and have not been found to help people live longer.

 Some doctors may recommend a sentinel lymph node biopsy, especially if the melanoma is stage IB or has other characteristics that make it more likely to have spread to the lymph nodes.
 This is an option that you and your doctor should discuss.

 Wide excision (surgery to remove the melanoma and a margin of normal skin around it) is the standard treatment for stage II melanoma.
-The amount of normal skin removed depends on the thickness of the melanoma, but it should be no more than 2 cm (4/5 inch) around all sides of the melanoma.
+The amount of normal skin removed depends on the thickness and location of the melanoma, but it should be no more than 2 cm (4/5 inch) around all sides of the melanoma.

 For some patients (such as those with lymph nodes containing cancer), doctors may advise treatment with interferon after surgery (adjuvant therapy).
 Other drugs or perhaps vaccines may also be recommended as part of a clinical trial to try to reduce the chance the melanoma will come back.